Wallago attu

 Conditioned

-feeding of human corpses over the centuries created a
+feeding of human corpses over the centuries created a fish that has a taste for

-fish that has a taste for humans!
+humans!
 Or so it was said.

-While investigating this species, I spoke to a pet shop owner (n Michigan)
+While investigating this species, I spoke to a pet shop owner (n Michigan) and

-and former biologist, Jim Smith.
+former biologist, Jim Smith.
 He

 kept a Wallago on display.
-A customer was inquiring about
+A customer was inquiring about the fish

-the bottom of the aquarium without moving.
-He was also curious why the pet store owners kept several large heavy
+fish just laid on the bottom of the aquarium without moving.
+He was also curious

-out during feeding time for this beast!!!
+cover.
+He was soon to find out during feeding time for this beast!!!

 According to Jim in his recount of this story, the fish nearly flew out of the aquarium attempting not only to bite the fish being introduced for food, but also tried to escape from the aquarium in an apparent attempt to go after the person feeding the fish.
 The customer needed no other explanation.
 I still remember Jim chuckling over the customers startled look and running away from the aisle where the fish was.